oracle-livelabs/database/datapump-x-platform-migration/04-XTTSPreparePhase/XTTS_Prepare_Phase.md

     </copy>
   ```

-The vi editor is now open in your console.
+The vi editor is now open in your terminal session and shows "New File" at the bottom.

 ![open_vi](./images/vi_xtt_properties.png " ")

-Now copy the content of the xtt.properties file from below:
+Copy the content of the xtt.properties file from below (and scroll down for further instructions):

   ```
     <copy>